MasteryEducation/SecuritiesExamsMastery.ca/content/csc/26/4/index.md

 - [x] When the advisor exercises broad authority to make decisions on behalf of the client.
 - [ ] When the client invests only in GICs.

-> **Explanation:** Fiduciary duty arises in relationships where the advisor has the authority to make decisions for the client (e.g., discretionary or broad trading authority).
+> **Explanation:**( Fiduciary duty arises in relationships where the advisor has the authority to make decisions for the client (e.g., discretionary or broad trading authority).)

----

 ### Which statement about disclosure obligations is most accurate?